How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 Key terms: Input proper nouns or tricky words to improve accuracy.

 Step 4.
-Click [Transcribe video to edit multi-cam] to begin.
+Click [Transcribe video to edit multi-cam] to begin transcription-based editing.

 Edit Video 10x Faster with Captions